nim2natty/cyberspace/README.md

 cyberspace turns a Raspberry Pi 5 (or any Linux/macOS/Windows machine) into a single, friendly command center for practicing penetration testing.
-Use an API key - or train your own LLM, creating your own **personal AI agent**, with memory.
+Use an API key - or train your own LLM, to create your own **personal AI agent**, with memory.
 Everything is driven from one CLI, with visuals and guided steps so people new to the field can get productive fast.